verytwisty/GutenbergTalk/Gutenberg Blocks 1.md

 [.footer: **Import Block dependancies**  `https://github.com/verytwisty/vt_gutenberg_testimonials/blob/master/blocks/0-starter-block/index.js`]

 ^create the block
-This exports the block ready for import into your main index.js file.
-All your block code will be within this:
+- This exports the block ready to be imported into Gutenberg,
+- All your block code will be within these brackets

 ---